Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Proof of Theorem

 We can consider separately four different cases, and observe that, if $m_1 \leq r_{\mathbf{x}_1}$ and $m_2 \leq r_{\mathbf{x}_2}$, then (\ref{eq:rank_rel}) is verified if and only if $m_1+m_2 \geq r_{\mathbf{x}}$.
 If $m_1 \leq r_{\mathbf{x}_1}$ and $m_2 > r_{\mathbf{x}_2}$, then (\ref{eq:rank_rel}) holds if and only if $m_1 \geq r_{\mathbf{x}}-r_{\mathbf{x}_2}$ and symmetrically, $m_1 > r_{\mathbf{x}_1}$ and $m_2 \leq r_{\mathbf{x}_2}$, then (\ref{eq:rank_rel}) holds if and only if $m_2 \geq r_{\mathbf{x}}-r_{\mathbf{x}_1}$.
 Finally, $m_1 > r_{\mathbf{x}_1}$ and $m_2 > r_{\mathbf{x}_2}$, then (\ref{eq:rank_rel}) always holds since $r_{\mathbf{x}_1} + r_{\mathbf{x}_2} \geq r_{\mathbf{x}}$.
 Then, the four previous cases can be summarized by stating that (\ref{eq:rank_rel}) is true if and only if $m_1$ and $m_2$ verify the conditions

 Then, the proof of sufficiency is concluded by simply considering the union of the set of values $(m_1,m_2)$ which verify (\ref{eq:DSregion}) with the set $m_1 \geq r_{\mathbf{x}_1}$.

 We now prove that conditions (\ref{eq:recG}) are also necessary to guarantee that the \ac{MMSE} approaches zero when $\sigma^2 \to 0$.
-In the remainder of this proof, we denote the \ac{MMSE} associated to the estimation of the random vector $\mathbf{u}$ from the observation vector $\mathbf{v}$ by
+In the following, we will denote the \ac{MMSE} associated to the estimation of the random vector $\mathbf{u}$ from the observation vector $\mathbf{v}$ by

 where the expectation is taken with respect to the joint distribution of $(\mathbf{u},\mathbf{v})$.
 Then, we obtain a lower bound to $\MMSE_{1|1,2}^{\sf G}(\sigma^2)$ by observing that, for all $\sigma^2 > 0$, we have